boriskundu/boriskundu/README.md

-I'm highly intrigued by Artificial Intelligence (AI) and the role it plays in solving complex problems using data.
+I'm highly intrigued by Artificial Intelligence and the role it plays in solving complex business problems by leveraging data.
-I’m currently pursuing my Master's degree in AI to fuel my curiosity.

-I'm a Solution Designer by profession with 10+ years of experience in software development.
+I'm a Machine Learning Engineer with 12+ years of professional experience in varying roles across multiple industries.

 I am reachable at.
 LinkedIn: www.linkedin.com/in/boriskundu